GenericMappingTools/pygmt/doc/maintenance.md

 - Discuss whether the incompatible changes are necessary on GitHub.
-- Make the changes in a backwards compatible way, and raise a `FutureWarning` warning for old usage.
+- Make the changes in a backwards compatible way, and raise a `FutureWarning` warning for the old usage.
 At least one test using the old usage should be added.
 - The warning message should clearly explain the changes and include the versions in which the old usage is deprecated and is expected to be removed.
 - The `FutureWarning` warning should appear for 2-4 minor versions, depending on